asouza/vaas/README.md

 			@Override
 			public Principal authenticate(String login, String password) throws Exception {

-				try{
+				try {
 					return em.createQuery("from User u where u.login = :login and u.password = :password",User.class)
 							.setParameter("login", login)
 							.setParameter("password", password)
 							.getSingleResult();
-				}catch(Exception e){
+				} catch(Exception e){
 					return null;
 				}
 			}

 		}

+Note that the class User must implement the java.security.Princial interface.
 It is also possible to use a provider which is already implemented by VAAS.
 For example, JAASProvider.

 Now you need to explain to VAAS to use this AuthProvider.
-Just create a configuration class.
+Just create a configuration class:

-		public class VaasConfiguration implements ProviderConfiguration{
+		public class VaasConfiguration implements ProviderConfiguration {

 			@Override
 			public AuthProviders providers() {